 The United States of America is one of the most popular travel destinations in the world, even among Americans; the majority of the US population does not even own a passport, and LAX Airport (California), JFK Airport (New York), and MCO Airport (Florida) frequently top the list of the most popular airports for domestic travel.
 But, whether you’re an international or domestic traveller, there are a few rules Stateside that stump even the savviest of travellers.
+Have this checklist handy for before you travel.
 Get in the know before you travel with our top tips.

 Before you fly

 Most travellers heading to the USA will be required to have at least 6 months’ validity on their passport.
 However, citizens from certain countries only need a passport valid for the length of their stay.
 Check the government website for your country of residence to see what rules apply to you.

 2. Know your visa situation

 It’s important for travellers to the US to understand the requirements for entering the country.
 The Visa Waiver Program (VWP) allows nationals from certain countries to enter the US for tourism or visitor purposes for up to 90 days without a visa.
 If you can enter the country under the VWP, then you must apply for authorisation prior to travelling through the Electronic System for Travel Authorization (ESTA).

 Requirements to travel under the VWP include possessing an e-passport, being a citizen of a member country, possessing the ESTA authorisation, visiting for business, pleasure or transit purposes, and staying in the US for no more than 90 days.
 You must have obtained approval to travel at least 72 hours before your flight (you won’t be able to board your flight otherwise), and after that, your ESTA is valid for two years.